Alex Tanney: Indianapolis Colts

 Tanney signed to the practice squad of the Indianapolis Colts on September 29, 2015.
-He was released on October 20, 2015.
-Tanney re-signed to the practice squad on November 10, 2015.
+He was released on October 20.
+Tanney re-signed to the practice squad on November 10.

 Tennessee Titans (second stint)

-On December 21, 2015, Tanney was signed off the Colts practice squad by the Tennessee Titans.
-He made his NFL regular-season debut on January 3, 2016 against the Indianapolis Colts, relieving the injured Zach Mettenberger in the third quarter and going 10-for-14 for 99 yards and throwing his first career touchdown pass, to Dorial Green-Beckham.
-On September 13, 2016, he was waived by the Titans and was re-signed to their practice squad the next day.
-On December 27, 2016, he was promoted to the active roster.
+On December 21, 2015, Tanney was signed off the Colts practice squad by the Titans.
+He made his NFL regular-season debut on January 3, 2016, against the Colts, relieving the injured Zach Mettenberger in the third quarter and going 10-for-14 for 99 yards and throwing his first and only career touchdown to Dorial Green-Beckham.
+Tanney became the first Division III quarterback to appear in an NFL game.

+On September 13, 2016, Tanney was waived by the Titans and was re-signed to the practice squad the next day.
+On December 27, he was promoted to the active roster to back up Matt Cassel.

 On September 2, 2017, Tanney was placed on injured reserve.
-On April 30, 2018, Tanney was released by the Titans.
+On April 30, 2018, he was released.

 New York Giants

 On May 2, 2018, Tanney signed with the New York Giants.
-Tanney was named on the Giants’ 53-man roster on September 1, 2018 as the primary backup to Eli Manning.
+He was named on the Giants’ 53-man roster on September 1 as the primary backup to Eli Manning.

 On March 4, 2019, Tanney signed a two-year contract extension with the Giants.
-He was released on October 10, 2019, but re-signed the next day.
+He was released on October 10, 2019, but was re-signed the next day.

 Tanney was placed on the active/non-football illness list by the Giants at the start of training camp on July 28, 2020, and moved back to the active roster six days later.
-On September 5, 2020, Tanney was released from the Giants.
-On December 5, 2020, Tanney was signed to the Giants practice squad.
-He signed a reserve/future contract on January 4, 2021.
-He announced his retirement on February 9, 2021.
+On September 5, Tanney was released.
+On December 5, he was signed to the practice squad.
+Tanney signed a reserve/future contract on January 4, 2021.

+Retirement

+On February 9, 2021, Tanney announced his retirement.